 What is the S-Press?

-A unique therapeutic medical device, to strengthen the whole leg
+A unique, therapeutic level, medical device, to strengthen the leg muscles

 The S-Press was invented by a physiotherapist, so that she and her colleagues could give those patients who are more at risk of a poor outcome the fighting chance and opportunity of a good outcome, their best outcome so they can live their life to the fullest.